StephenMulingwa/Aviation_Business_Project/README.md

 Aviation Business Venture
 ![image](https://github.com/user-attachments/assets/df7993c9-481b-45fa-890f-a74188b2be62)

 With the interest that has emerged recently from our company to expand and diversify its portfolio particularly in the Aviation Industry.
-I Stephen Mulingwa as the senior Data anlyst of the Company analyzed the aviation accident data from the National Transportation Safety Board, covering civil aviation incidents from 1962 to 2023.
+I Stephen Mulingwa as the senior Data analyst of the Company analyzed the aviation accident data from the National Transportation Safety Board, covering civil aviation incidents from 1948 to 2022.
 Hence, through this project I will provide you with the actionable insights to guide the company in selecting the lowest-risk aircrafts for commercial and private enterprises.
 This project seeks to minimize operational risks and enhance decision-making in the company’s venture into the aviation industry by assessing aircraft safety through historical accident trends.
 I have used data-driven analysis to identify aircraft makes and models with the least incidence of accidents or incidents, ultimately delivering key recommendations to support safe and strategic aircraft purchases.

 ### Business Problem
 The objectives for this project aviation business venture are: